Academic Year 2001/02

 Lady Joan Reid retired from the Governing Body of Canterbury Christ Church University College in September 2001.
 She had been a Governor since 1991 and became Vice-Chairman of the Governing Body in March 1999.

 Lady Joan Reid began her career as a lecturer at St Andrews University after graduating in Modern History and Policital Economy.
-Since then, she has had wide experience in education and voluntary work, taking a leading role in a number of charities including chairing the British Federation of Women Graduates Charitable Trust.
-She is also a Director of the Urban Learning Foundation in London which exists to promote teacher training for inner city schools in partnership with higher education institutions including Canterbury Christ Church University.
+She had wide experience in education and voluntary work, taking a leading role in a number of charities including chairing the British Federation of Women Graduates Charitable Trust.
+She was a Director of the Urban Learning Foundation in London which promoted teacher training for inner city schools in partnership with higher education institutions including Canterbury Christ Church University.

 Councillor Miss Jennifer Samper